Splode/cm-blog/_drafts/webpack-basic.md

 ---
 layout: post
-title: "Up & Running Quickly with Webpack & ES2015"
+title: "Up & Running Quickly with Webpack"
-tagline: "Bundle project assets with Webpack and leverage ES2015 syntax with Babel."
+tagline: "Bundle project assets and easily manage dependencies with Webpack."
 date: 2017-04-23
 author: Christopher Murphy
-description: A tutorial for setting up a basic workflow with Webpack and Babel.
-Webpack allows you to bundle project assets and modules efficiently.
-Babel allows you to use ES2015 syntax by transpiling
+description: A tutorial for setting up a basic workflow with Webpack.
+Webpack allows you to bundle project assets and modules efficiently and is an incredibly valuable tool in the front-end development workflow.
-excerpt:
+excerpt: 'Module bundlers, like Webpack and Browserify, have become a ubiquitous part of the front-end development workflows.
+Module bundlers allow us separate program functionality into distinct parts to be recombined into a single unit at production time.
+Separating programs into distinct, functional chunks greatly increases the maintainability of code, as it forms a clear delineation between the various working components within a project.'
 image: /assets/images/posts/009_webpack-basic/009_webpack-basic.png
-categories: ES2015 JavaScript npm tooling Webpack
+categories: JavaScript npm tooling Webpack
 ---

 ![Webpack]({{ site.url }}/assets/images/posts/009_webpack-basic/009_webpack-basic.png)

-## Webpack — What is it?
+## Webpack — What is it and Why Would you Use it??
-Module bundlers, like Webpack and Browserify, have become
+Module bundlers, like Webpack and Browserify, have become a ubiquitous part of the front-end development workflows.
+Module bundlers allow us separate program functionality into distinct parts to be recombined into a single unit at production time.
+Separating programs into distinct, functional chunks greatly increases the maintainability of code, as it forms a clear delineation between the various working components within a project.

+Consider the following example, wherein we make use of several disparate scripts within a single page.
+For each script, we must link to a separate file, which in this example is relatively simple, but you might easily imagine an example of a complex project that requires several scripts.
+Each time we link to a `<script>`, the browser must make a request, which increases load-time.

 {% highlight html %}
 <!DOCTYPE html>